constding/fractal-master/docs/guides/index.rst

     Account Address: 0xb22739bbea639879341cb299eb434da6034b4a93
     Account Private Key: 0x658f7e50dfba35e86daae1a3ce2d14f8bbaffe02169936a3a597548ca98d5099

-Then you can get your <Account Private Key> in terminal output.
+Then you can get your <Account Private Key> from terminal output.

 * Use Fractal Wallet Application

 Visit https://github.com/fractal-platform/pihsiu for more information about fractal wallet.

-How to Get Stake on Fractal Testnet
+How to Raise Stake on Fractal Testnet
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-You can get stake in two ways:
+You can obtain stake in two ways:

-* Request stake in the website: http://token.fractalblock.com:8081.
+* Request stake from the website: http://token.fractalblock.com:8081.
 * Ask your friend to transfer stake to you.

 How to Check Your Stake on Fractal Testnet